arcus/education_modules/data_storage_models/data_storage_models.md

 ![Line illustration of multiple computers networked through servers.](media/noun-server-network-2409608.png)<!-- style = "max-width: 45%; display: block; margin-left: auto; margin-right: auto;"-->

 - We have covered the local storage options suitable for smaller files owned and maintained by you.
-- Now we will cover on premise resources that faciliate working with larger amounts of data and collaborating with multiple users.
+- Now we will cover on premise resources that facilitate working with larger amounts of data and collaborating with multiple users.

 ### Installation and Ongoing Maintenance